 \section{Abstract}

-A characteristic feature of samples of curves is the presence of time variability in addition to amplitude variability.
-Existing functional regression methods do not handle time variability in an efficient way.
-In this paper we propose a functional regression method that incorporates time warping as an intrinsic part of the model, and then attains high predictive power in a parsimonious way, avoiding overfitting.
-The properties of the estimators are studied by simulation, and an application to the study of human lip movement is presented.
+Samples of curves, or functional data, usually present phase variability in addition to amplitude variability.
+Existing functional regression methods do not handle phase variability in an efficient way.
+In this paper we propose a functional regression method that incorporates phase synchronization as an intrinsic part of the model, and then attains better predictive power than ordinary linear regression in a simple and parsimonious way.
+The finite-sample properties of the estimators are studied by simulation.
+As an example of application, we analyze neuromotor data arising from a study of human lip movement.